christianparobek/gatk_pipeline/README.md

 gatk_pipeline
 =============

-A bash script for the GATK pipeline I'm developing for Plasmodium WGS analysis.
+A bash script for the GATK pipeline I'm developing for Eukaryotic haploid genome WGS analysis.